Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Experimental Results

 \subsection{RQ.3 Generalization to VulnPatchPairs}

-We investigate, whether (a) ML techniques are able to generalize from typical vulnerability detection training datasets to a modified setting, in which they have to distinguish between vulnerabilities and their patches, and (b) whether training data amplification leads to an improvement in performance in this modified setting.
+We investigate, whether (a) ML4VD techniques are able to generalize from typical vulnerability detection training datasets to a modified setting, in which they are required to distinguish between vulnerabilities and their patches, and (b) whether training to distinguish between vulnerabilities and patches improves the performance on standard testing data.

 \textbf{Methodology.} We used \autoref{alg:methodology_2} to investigate both questions.
-We ran the algorithm for all three ML techniques seperately, and used the training subset of the CodeXGLUE/Devign dataset (see \autoref{sec:datasets}) as training dataset Tr.
-We used the testing subset of VulnPatchPairs (see \autoref{sec:vuln_patch_pairs}) as the vulnerability-patch testing dataset VPT.
+As inputs to the algorithm, we selected the training and testing subsets of the CodeXGLUE/Devign dataset as the standard training and testing datasets $Tr$ and $Te$, and the training and testing subsets of VulnPatchPairs as the vulnerability-patch training and testing datasets $VPTr$ and $VPTe$.
+We ran the algorithm for all six ML4VD techniques separately.

-\textbf{Results.} \autoref{tab:results_alg_2} shows the computed outputs of running \autoref{alg:methodology_2}.
-Specifically, it shows the accuracy of different models evaluated on the standard CodeXGLUE/Devign testing dataset Te (second column, $s[f[Tr], Te]$), evaluated on the vulnerability-patch testing dataset VPT (third column, $o_1$), and the average accuracy of models trained on amplified data and evaluated on the vulnerability-patch testing dataset VPT (fourth column, $o_2$).
-We observe, that the accuracy of all three ML techniques evaluated on the vulnerability-patch testing dataset VPT ($o_1$) is far worse than the accuracy on the standard CodeXGLUE/Devign testing dataset Te ($s[f[Tr], Te]$).
-Since VPT is perfectly balanced (50\% vulnerable, 50\% not vulnerable), a random guesser (coin flip) would be expected to achieve an accuracy of 0.5.
-On average, the three ML techniques achieve an accuracy of 0.518, which is only 0.018 higher than the expected accuracy of a random guesser.
+\textbf{Results.} \autoref{tab:results_alg_2} shows the results of running \autoref{alg:methodology_2}.
+Specifically, it shows the performance of different models evaluated on the standard CodeXGLUE/Devign testing dataset $Te$ or the vulnerability-patch testing dataset $VPTe$.
+We focus our analysis on the results measured in accuracy since it is the preferred performance metric for balanced datasets such as CodeXGLUE and VulnPatchPairs.

-From the fourth and the fifth columns of \autoref{tab:results_alg_2} ($o_2$ and $o_3$) we can also observe that, on average, training data amplification leads to no improvement of the accuracy compared to the models trained on unamplified training data.